-If you’ve ever felt like it’s time to either change around or scale up your development team, you’ve probably considered staff augmentation.
+If you’ve ever felt like it’s time to either change around or scale up your development team, you’ve probably considered staff augmentation as an option.
 It can seem like a daunting task at first, but we’re here to walk you through how to find the right fit for your needs as there is no one-size-fits-all approach.

 Step 1: Forecast Your Needs